Oluty-1/pulumi-infra-test/README.md

+Check the docs folder in the repository for more indepth details

 ## Destroy the Infrastructure
    To destroy the infrastrcture, run the command "pulumi destroy".
    This will delete the resources and tear down the entire infrastruture.